adrimarini/Ferris-Wheel-Game/README.md

     <li>add level buttons that change the speed the wheel turns based on the level (the higher the level, the faster it will spin)
 </p>

-<p>Here is a link to my Trello board: https://trello.com/b/bhjGYbVj/project-1 </p>
+<p>Here is a link to my Trello board used to track my progress: https://trello.com/b/bhjGYbVj/project-1 </p>